GiraffeReversed/edulint/docs/source/index.rst

 .. message-table::
    enhancement

-Python-spec
+Python-specific
-""""""""""""
+"""""""""""""""

-The flag :link_option:`python-spec` enables those messages that improve the code, but are specific to Python:
+The flag :link_option:`python-specific` enables those messages that improve the code, but are specific to Python:

 .. message-table::
-   python-spec
+   python-specific

 Custom checkers